friedbrice/friedbrice.github.io/_posts/2022-03-14-sets-classes-and-wabbits.md

 But the situation we have here is far more subtle.
 We see that the set \\(U\\) itself can't exist, empty or otherwise, in exactly the same way that Conejito can't exist: nothing that satisfies the logical form
 \\[ \varphi(x,x) \iff \neg \varphi(x,x) \\]
-can exist no matter what the predicate \\(\varphi\\) may be (as we proved above, in fact).
+can exist no matter what the predicate \\(\varphi\\) may be (as we demonstrated above, in fact).

 This flies in the face of our desire to be able to form sets corresponding to arbitrary logical predicates, showing us that no coherent system of set theory will correspond exactly to our intuitive notion of classes.
-The solution---which I might write up in a blog post one of these days---is to be very careful and precise about what sets you allow yourself to form.
+The solution---which I might write up in a subsequent blog post one of these days---is to be very careful and precise about what sets you allow yourself to form.
 We end up relying on a few basic constructions and then build up our universe of sets inductively (_ie._ recursively) from there.